4 min reading

 Either option can feel unfamiliar and even a bit awkward at first, but don’t worry – many people feel that way and with the right preparation, you can stand out for all the right reasons.
 Let’s explore some of the most common mistakes applicants make during video interviews and, more importantly, how you can avoid them.

-The pajama bottoms debate
+The pyjama bottoms debate

-It’s true, only your top half is visible on camera, but trust us: wearing pajama bottoms or joggers is not the best idea.
+It’s true, only your top half is visible on camera, but trust us: wearing pyjama bottoms or joggers is not the best idea.
 First, there’s always the risk you might need to stand up unexpectedly (and nobody wants their SpongeBob PJs to make a surprise appearance).
 What’s more, dressing smartly can actually boost your confidence and help you get into a professional mindset.
 Stick to simple, neat clothes and avoid anything too loud or distracting.
 What you wear can say a lot before you even speak.

 Backgrounds, barking and brightness… Oh my!